FractalBlocks/Fractal.js/readme.md

 - The state is isolated, this mean is serializable and you can hot-swap code updating the UI without reload the navigator
 - You can lazy loading modules
 - Router module for easely URL integration and server side rendering (Work in progress)
-- Tools for socket.io integration
+- Tools for realtime and data-driven apps (Work in progress ...)

 See the detailed [architecture here](https://github.com/fractalPlatform/Fractal.js/blob/master/docs/ARCHITECTURE.md).